-COMBINING DIFFERENT MUNCHKIN SETS: You can mix two (or more) base sets and expansions together for a genre-crossing mega-
+COMBINING DIFFERENT MUNCHKIN SETS: You can mix two (or more) base sets and expansions together for a genre-crossing mega-Munchkin adventure!

-EXPANSIONS: These add still more monsters to kill, new Treasure to loot, and sometimes entirely new kinds of cards.
-Ask for all the Munchkin sets and expansions at your local game or comic store - find it using our Store Finder, gamerfinder.sigames.com - but if you don't have a local store, we'll be happy to sell them directly to you at warehouse23.com.
+EXPANSIONS: These add still more monsters to defeat, new Treasure to loot, and sometimes entirely new kinds of cards.
+Ask for all the Munchkin sets and expansions at your local game or comic store - find it using our Store Finder, storefinder.sigames.com. - but if you don't have a local store, we'll be happy to sell them directly to you at warehouse23.com.